MaverickMandir/.github/profile/README.md

 - Zero cost Education & Merit based admission.
 - Gamification: Lessons through Video Games, Tournaments,Championship, Real Prizes, Scientic/historic Tours.
+- Learning in a environment designed for learning under the guidance of real guru with peers who are worthy rival & a good friend.
 - Guru: A polymath, true master(by action not degree) in at least one specific domain, democratically choosen, loved & respected by the students.
 The guru will be the dictator responsible for all aspect of that gurukul.
-- Gurukul: Physical Establishment of Maverick Mandir where students can collaborate, play & compete with other student.
+- Gurukul: Physical Establishment of Maverick Mandir where students can collaborate, play & compete with other student, that is designed for learning and where students would love to be.
 - Exclusive community: Social media connecting the students of all the gurukul to collaborate & compete.

 ## Features